SysKitTeam/docs-point/docs/governance-and-automation/stale-files/stale-files-admin.md

 * **Applied To** - the number of workspaces the policy is applied to
 * **Created By** - the name of the user who created the policy

+## Where to Find Stale Files and What to Do with Them

+Once your Stale Files policies are configured and your files have been assessed against the applied policies, stale content information can be found in the following ways:

+* On the **Dashboard**, the **Storage tile** has the **Archive Opportunities** section which shows how much storage across your tenant is currently classified as stale and can be feed if stale files are archived.
+  * Clicking the Optimize Storage button on the Storage tile, opens the [Storage Metrics report](../../storage-management/storage-reports.md).
+    * On the **Potential Savings** tile, clicking Stale Files opens the **Stale Files - Potential Savings** view for the report where you can see which workspaces hold the most stale content and how much storage archiving stale files could reclaim on each.
+* **Selecting a specific workspace in the [Site Storage Metrics report](../../storage-management/storage-reports.md#site-storage-metrics)** and selecting the **Stale Files** view for the report.
+  * This lists the individual files classified as stale on that workspace, and the **Archive up to X GB** section of the Storage Optimization Opportunities tile shows the total that can be reclaimed.

+From there, you have two options for what to do with the stale files you found:

+* **Archive them in bulk** using the [Archive Stale Files action](../../storage-management/free-up-storage.md#archive-stale-files) - available on both the Storage Metrics and Site Storage Metrics reports.
+  * This archives every file currently classified as stale on the selected workspace(s) in a single operation.
+* **Review or clean up individual files** directly from the Site Storage Metrics view by using the standard [Archive Files](../../storage-management/free-up-storage.md#archive-files), [Delete Files](../../storage-management/free-up-storage.md#delete-files), or [Clean Up File Versions](../../storage-management/free-up-storage.md#clean-up-action-on-site-storage-metrics-report) actions on the files you select.

 ## Related Articles